 - evidence of the applicant's commitment to and prior interest in questions of teaching excellence;

-- the degree to which the project or question explored will benefit the recipient and the larger Stonehill community (e.g. how will the project enhance teaching and learning at Stonehill?); and
+- the degree to which the question explored will benefit the recipient and the larger Stonehill community (e.g. how will the project enhance teaching and learning at Stonehill?); and

 TEACHING & LEARNING "QUESTION"

-A very broad definition of "project" will be used when evaluating applications.
-Although projects seeking to engage in original research are certainly encouraged, it is perfectly acceptable for a faculty member to propose more of an "information gathering"-type project that focuses on increasing familiarity with the literature in a particular area of teaching and learning (one previous participant chose to spend the semester reading about problem-based learning, for example).
+A very broad range of "questions" are appropriate for the seminar.
+Although those proposals seeking to engage in original research are certainly encouraged, it is perfectly acceptable for a faculty member to propose more of an "information gathering" project that focuses on increasing familiarity with the literature in a particular area of teaching and learning (one previous participant chose to spend the semester reading about problem-based learning, for example).

-What is important is that the project address an existing pedagogical need and that it can reasonably be completed during a single semester (if a larger project is envisioned, the faculty member should then propose to work on a piece of that larger project - a piece that can be completed in a semester).
+What is important is that the question address an existing pedagogical need and that it can reasonably be completed during a single semester (if a larger project is envisioned, the faculty member should then propose to work on a piece of that larger project — a piece that can be completed in a semester).

 Successful proposals typically are focused on addressing the "how" and "why" of teaching rather than the "what."
 In other words, we are most interested in proposals that seek to address questions of pedagogy rather than course content.
-Proposals focused solely on course content development are typically not funded.
+Proposals focused solely on course content development are typically not chosen.
 That said, proposals seeking to investigate innovative approaches to teaching particular content are welcome.